Land Use / Master Use Permit - Shoreline

 Types of Shoreline Permits

 Shoreline substantial development permit.
-Required when developments are proposed within the shoreline district.
-In addition to specific use and development standards, we review the environmental impacts of proposed development to shoreline waters, fish, and wildlife.
+Required when development is proposed within the shoreline district.
+In addition to specific use and development standards, we review the environmental impacts of proposed development to the shoreline environment.

 Shoreline substantial development permit exemptions.
-Some developments within the shoreline district do not require a shoreline permit if they are considered exempt.
+Some development within the shoreline district does not require a shoreline permit if it is considered exempt.
+Shoreline exemptions are authorizations issued by SDCI that confirm a project does not require a substantial development permit.
 For more information on the types of projects that are typically exempt, see the shoreline exemption page.
+Even if a project is exempt from shoreline permitting, the project’s uses and development must comply with all shoreline regulations.

 Shoreline conditional use and special uses.
 Each shoreline area has a designation that specifies how you can use it.
 Some uses may be allowed outright, while others are not allowed or are subject to additional criteria.
 Some uses may be allowed as a shoreline conditional use or a shoreline special use if your project qualifies.
 Shoreline conditional use applications also require Washington State Department of Ecology approval.

 Shoreline variance.
 A variance allows us, in conjunction with Washington State Department of Ecology, to grant relief from certain code requirements.
 Variances are requested from development standards listed in the shoreline section of the Seattle Municipal Code (SMC).
+Within the shoreline district, environmentally critical area (ECA) variances and ECA exceptions are to be requested as a shoreline variance.
 You may not request a variance for a type of use.

 How Much does It Cost?